 While embracing a posture towards the gatekeepers of mainstream economic systems that is not far from the logic of Empathise, the Convince tone expands the scope of the actors to the open arenas of public debate.
-In this respect, an example of this approach is provided by the case of the Omidyar Network - in which political appetite for scoping innovative solutions to economic issues is leveraged as an opportunity to attract progressive (and to some degree moderate) politicians' audiences to legitimise novel ideas.
+Organisations looking to convince their audiences tend to leverage the changes in political environment (as the shock of COVID-19 exemplified) - in which political appetite for scoping innovative solutions to economic issues is leveraged as an opportunity to attract progressive (and to some degree moderate) politicians' audiences to legitimise novel ideas.
 While this gives them room to test different messages and craft unified narratives for new economic thinking, it is also well noted that doing so requires a minimum agreement on the general direction of the movement.